charite-uwatwembi/Mind-games/README.md

 # Memory Game

-A simple command-line-based memory game where players attempt to match pairs of letters on a 5x5 grid.
+A simple command-line based memory game where players attempt to match pairs of letters on a 5x5 grid.
 The player wins by revealing all the matching pairs of letters.

 ## How It Works